 After what she thought was a disastrous first attempt at big canoeing, Tori Baird learns that trial and error is all part of the process.
-In her new series for Outpost “A Beginner’s Guide to Solo Canoeing” she’ll explain it all, and tell you how you can do it, too.
+In her special series for Outpost, “A Beginner’s Guide to Solo Canoeing,” she explains it all, then shows you how you can do it, too.

 By Tori Baird

 (Feature photo: Cobi Sharpe/Spark Adventure Photography)

 My first multiday canoe trip ended with me running onto the road and flagging down the first car I saw and asking them to call us a cab once they were back within cell reception.
 It was early spring and we were paddling the Skootamatta, an advanced level whitewater river in Ontario, and I had never paddled whitewater before in my life.
 As a matter of fact, I barely had more than a few hours of experience being in a canoe before setting off on this trip, but my new boyfriend had assured me we’d be fine.

 The river was high, there were ice shelves lining the bank and the previous evening we had dumped our canoe mid-rapid, forcing us to swim to shore in the frigid water.
 Needless to say, I was ready to go home.